ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/tutorial/README.md

 The bot is **stateless**, that is, it does not retain information from one interchange to the next.
 The application is responsible for maintaining any continuing information.
 However, the application can pass information to the bot, and the bot can update the **context** information and pass it back to the application.

 The bot uses natural language understanding and machine learning to extract meaning from the user's input.
-This process identifies the user's **intent**, which is the goal or purpose of the input.
-It can also identify an **entity**, which is a term that is mentioned in the input and clarifies the purpose.
+This process identifies the user's **intent**, which is the goal or purpose of the asked question.
+It can also identify an **entity**, which is a term, a noun that is mentioned in the input and narrow the purpose of the request.
 You train your bot to recognize intents and entities in the input submitted by users.
 To train your bot on intents, you supply lots of examples of user's input and indicate which intents they map to.

 To train your bot on entities, you list the values for each entity and synonyms that users might enter.
 Note: the names of intents and entities, and the text of examples, values, and synonyms, can be exposed in URLs when an application interacts with your bot.
 Do not store sensitive or personal information in these artifacts.
 As you add information, the bot trains itself; you do not have to take any action to initiate the training.

 Finally, after you train your system to recognize intents and entities, you teach it how to respond when it recognizes those intents and entities.
-You use the **dialog** builder to create conversations with users, providing responses based on the intents and entities that you recognize in their inputs.
+You use the **dialog** builder to create conversations with users, providing responses based on the intents and entities that the bot recognizes in their inputs.
+A dialog is composed of multiple flows and subFlows to design the multiple interactions of the conversation.
+Intent is supported by a dialog flow.

 ## Development Steps
 The following tasks have to be done for a project involving Watson Conversation: